 Nicole Smith

-and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: Test your balance and strengthen legs, abs, and arms.
+A Part of Hearst Digital Media: Test your balance and strengthen legs, abs, and arms.
 This dance-inspired Pilates ring exercise also stretches and strengthens your feet and ankles.

 3. Articulation of Feet